Old Oval: History

 The Old Oval at Syracuse University has a rich history dating back to the 1880s, when it was first developed as a baseball diamond and cinder track.
 The oval-shaped field was roughly laid out in 1887.
 The field originally was a crop field.

-At the time, most team sports were played in the various "Star Parks" around the city of Syracuse, but the university, under president James Roscoe Day, wanted to make the Oval the center of athletics on campus.
-To achieve this goal, work was started in the 1890s on the sloped baseball ground and track and field commenced in the 1890s with regrading of the field.
+At the time, most team sports were played in the various "Star Parks" around the city of Syracuse, but the university, under presidents Charles N. Sims and later James Roscoe Day, wanted to make the Oval the center of athletics on campus.
+To achieve this goal, work was started in the fall of 1887 on the sloped baseball ground and track and field commenced in the spring of 1890 with regrading of the field.
 Finally, on June 8, 1895, the Oval officially opened as the new athletic field.
 It was financed by John D. Archbold, who refused to let the field be known by his name.
 In 1895, the grandstand was constructed and the field was formally opened on June 8, 1895, with George H. Bond serving as the master of ceremonies.
 Archbold later donated $600,000 to build the Archbold Stadium.

 This was the Orangemen's first real home field.
 In the first game played at the stadium on 1895, the 1895 Syracuse Orangemen football team beat Syracuse Athletic Association by a score of 24–0.

 Other sports programs also used the field, notably, three-time Olympic gold medallist and Syracuse student Myer Prinstein amazed the crowds at track and field meets.